 If you need more breastfeeding support than what the local WIC office can offer you please contact:

 Marilyn Lonczak (860) 509-8261

 Pamela Beaulieu (860) 509-7138

 There are laws in Connecticut that protect your right to breastfeed in public and during the workday.
-The link provides some tips to help you understand the laws.
+Your WIC staff can help you understand your rights.

 Mothers participating in WIC are encouraged to breastfeed their infants.
 However, for mothers who are not breastfeeding and give formula to their infants, infant formula is available.
 The law requires WIC State agencies to ask multiple formula makers to provide their best prices to WIC for formula.
 This is called a “competitive bidding process”.
 The company with the lowest bid that meets all the requirements wins the contract.

-By having contracts with formula makers, States are able to serve more people on WIC.
-For FY 2010, savings in the U.S. were $1.7 billion dollars, which made it possible to serve an average of 1.9 million participants each month, or 20.5 percent of the estimated number of people on WIC each month.
+By having contracts with formula makers States are able to serve more people on WIC.
+For FY 2010, savings in the U.S. totaled $1.7 billion dollars, which made it possible to serve an average of 1.9 million participants each month, or 20.5 percent of the estimated number of people on WIC each month.

-The Connecticut WIC Program does not give out standard milk and soy-based formulas for any reason, other than those offered by the formula company under contract.
+Other than those offered by the formula company under contract, the Connecticut WIC Program does not give out standard milk and soy-based formulas for any reason.

 Tell a WIC staff person from the office where you are currently getting WIC services that you would like to go to a different WIC office within the state.
 They can help you contact the new local WIC office.
 Take your Connecticut WIC ID folder and show it to the staff at the new local WIC office.